julsraemy/prezi/md/intro-open-data-2024.md

 # Open Source

 - **Definition and Philosophy**: Open Source refers to software with source code that can be inspected, modified, and enhanced by anyone.
-It emphasizes collaboration and community-oriented development.
+It emphasises collaboration and community-oriented development.
 - **Key Characteristics**: Includes free redistribution, access to source code, and allowance for derived works.

 ---